-SEC Rule 613 reflects the fact that the Participants can choose from alternative methods to link order information to create an order lifecycle from origination or receipt to cancellation or execution.53 After review of the Bids and discussions with Industry Members, the CAT NMS Plan reflects the fact that the Participants have determined that the "daisy chain" approach to address errors in a timely manner.
+SEC Rule 613 reflects the fact that the Participants can choose from alternative methods to link order information to create an order lifecycle from origination or receipt to cancellation or execution.53 After review of the Bids and discussions with Industry Members, the CAT NMS

+50 The industry supports receiving information on reporting errors as soon as possible to enable CAT Reporters to address errors in a timely manner.
 See FIF Response at 36.

-50 The industry supports receiving information on reporting errors as soon as possible to enable CAT Reporters to